mikeitrain1/space-invaders/README.md

 # space-invaders
-a clone of the  arcade game Space-Invaders
+a clone of the  classic arcade game Space-Invaders

 testing